betfair/shunit-runner/README.md

 shunit-runner
 =============

-Junit runner to wrap shunit tests
+Junit runner to wrap shunit tests - handy for when you want all your test outputs merged together in a single report.

 Licensing
 ---------